inkel/digger/README.md

 ## Features
 - Terraform plan and apply in pull request comments
-- Any VCS - Github, Gitlab, Azure Repos, etc
+- Any VCS - GitHub, Gitlab, Azure Repos, etc
-- Any CI - Github Actions, Gitlab, Azure DevOps, etc
+- Any CI - GitHub Actions, Gitlab, Azure DevOps, etc
 - Any cloud provider - AWS, GCP, Azure
 - Private runners - thanks to the fact that there are no separate runners!
 Your existing CI's compute environment is used
 - Open Policy Agent (OPA) support for RBAC